Child and Adolescent Mental Health (CAMH) Autistic Spectrum Disorder (ASD) Service

 - Speech and Language Therapists

 - Social Workers

 How should a referral be made?

 Referrals from professionals should be made in writing containing sufficient information to allow the team to understand why the referrer believes an ASD assessment is appropriate.
-For children already diagnosed with ASD, outlining what intervention is being requested.
 All referrals should contain informed consent from the child and/or those holding parental responsibility.